dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Appears to be slow to get initial bake, since server is streaming down in not breadth first ?

+So it doesn't actually matter that we have the prior pulse at all - all that matters is if we walked it or not, and if we did, then we can use that for diffing purposes.
+So if we just store the lastFull pulse key, then we can

 ## Speed ups
 Present a last fully walked pulse, or first walked pulse, so we can use hamt diffs on it ?
 Parallel pulse baking